MolSSI-Education/python-package-best-practices/_episodes/01-package-setup.md

 ~~~
 {: .language-bash}

 This command runs the cookiecutter software (`cookiecutter` in the command) and tells cookiecutter to look at GitHub (`gh`) n the repository under `molssi/cookiecutter-cms`.
-This repository contains a template which cookiecutter uses to create your project, once you have provided some
+This repository contains a template which cookiecutter uses to create your project, once you have provided some starting information.

 You will see an interactive prompt which asks questions about your project.
 Here, the prompt is given first, followed by the default value in square brackets.
 The first question will be on your project name.
 You have very cleverly decided to give it the name `molecool` (it's like molecule, but with `cool` instead, because of your cool visualizations - get it?)